leventkaracan/dicomogan/README.md

 DiCoMOGAN is coded with PyTorch

-DiCoMOGAN requires the following installations:
+It requires the following installations:

 ```
 python 3.8.3